pthomison/tailscale-load-balancer-controller/README.md

 - When to use labels vs annotations?
     + I've generally understood that annotations are for computer generated items && labels were for human consumption, but some functions seem to work better with labels [out of the box](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.14.5/pkg/client#ListOptions)

+- Can I watch a single object or is watch exclusive to a List?

 ## License